Welcome to Summer Quest!

 A participant who loves Umbrella art classes might choose from the list of activities offered by The Umbrella Arts & Environment Program.
 Or if you love all forms of art, then complete art activities at multiple sites.
 Once enough Umbrella activities are completed, you’ll earn your Umbrella badge.
 If you complete enough art activities, you’ll earns your Art certificate.
 How many activities is enough to earn a prize?
 It depends on how old you are… see below.

 Below you will find the activity grid.
-For details on each activity and how to complete them, check out each partner’s website:
+For details on each activity and how to complete them, check out each partner’s website.
+Click to open a PDF that you can print out, or click on to visit the partner links.

-Download a PDF booklet describing all of the partners’ quest activities.
+Download a PDF booklet describing all of the partners’ quest activities with a clickable activity grid.

 How to earn a certificate: